 A quick search in the market for high-quality robot vacuum cleaners will lead to Roomba vacuums.
 What gives them a head start over other brands?
 It is mainly because of their user-friendly design, cutting-edge technology, and high-end features.

-Roombas come in both old and new versions.
+Roombas are available outdated and new models.
 Whether old or new, each one boasts a set of features that make your work effortless.

 Roomba 690 poses as the most basic of all Roomba models.